-In order achieve our vision we base our practice on the following strategies:
+In order to acheive our vision we base our pratice on the following strategies:

-- A 'brain-friendly' approach based on what children need for optimal cognitive functioning
+A 'brain-friendly' approach based on what children need for optimal cognitive functioning; and

 At Gordonbrock, we know that pupils who have a positive attitude towards their learning will make good progress and be successful.

 We want all our pupils to relish challenges, embrace their mistakes as part of the learning process, value the importance of effort, respond carefully to feedback and take inspiration from others.
 This will help them to achieve, not only with us, but also in their future lives as adults.

 Central to this attitude and approach to learning, are the theories and proven evidence of Growth Mindset.
 This is a term coined by psychologist Carol Dweck and her research has identified the characteristics of learners with a fixed and a growth mindset:

 Encouraging Children To Become Confident And Resilient Learners

 Learn, explore and grow together.
 This is what we embed in all of our pupils at Gordonbrock.